nightroman/PowerShellTraps/Cmdlets/Get-ChildItem/Directory-with-brackets/README.md

 ### Get-ChildItem -LiteralPath -Recurse gets nothing for a directory with brackets

-If `Get-ChildItem -LiteralPath -Recurse` is invoked with a directory with brackets then it gets nothing in PowerShell v3+.
-It works fine in v2.
+If `Get-ChildItem -LiteralPath -Recurse` is invoked with a directory with brackets then it gets nothing in PowerShell v3 and v4.
+It works properly in v2 and v5.

 The script *Test-1-directory-with-brackets.ps1* shows the issue.